Casqade/FA-18E_SH_patch/README.md

 so if you own it, please report whether this patch works for you.

+## Usage:

+1. Copy both `F18loader.exe` and `F18patch.dll` into
+game's root directory right next to original `F18.exe`.
+2. Run `F18loader.exe`.
+3. If no errors occurred, the loader should automatically launch the game.

 ## Fixes:
 - High framerate causes issues with the game, e.g. Course & Heading Select switches stop working properly.